hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add a new image from an existing server to your compute account.
-Optionally, you may specify metadata or an availability zone.
+Optionally, specify metadata or an availability zone.

 ###Examples
 Create the new image 'my_image' from the existing server named 'my_server':